-Under the guidance and administration of the AGBU, the camp, despite the conditions, became fairly selfsustaining.
+Under the guidance and administration of the AGBU, the camp, despite the conditions, became fairly self-sustaining.
 It included almost everything a typical small town would have: an administration building, schools, churches, bakeries, stores, a hospital, and several industries, including weaving, comb and spoon making.
 Some of the industries were extremely successful: the bakery, for example, provided baked goods for the YMCA, Navy, Army, and Australian Canteens.
 Numerous outside societies also provided aid and assistance to the camp, most notably the Friends of Armenia, London, who organised a very successful embroidery and lace industry, in which the profits not only paid the workers but also offset the administration of the camp.

 By the end of 1919 only about half of the original refugees still remained at the camp, but another 3,000 had been relocated.
 Many of the refugees found employment elsewhere, while some joined the Armenian battalion, and fought against the Turks in the Palestine campaigns.
-After 1919 there doesn't seem to be any information about the camp, and some literature mentions that it was disbanded by this time.
+After 1919 there doesn't seem to be any

+The Greaturer

-REFUGEE ADMINISTRATION - PORT-SANDAR The Greasurer Union Générale Arménieune de Bienfaisance
+Union Générale Arménieune de Bienfaisance